-There will be a period of consultation, but immediate implications are colleges' existing debt commitments do not need to change, however it also says that refinancing commercially is unlikely to be possible under the managing public money framework.
-Leeds College of Building does not have any debt maturing in the Going Concern period and therefore have no issues.
+Immediate implications are colleges' existing debt commitments do not need to change, however it also says that refinancing commercially is unlikely to be possible under the managing public money framework.
+Leeds College of Building having paid off its existing loan, does not have any plans to borrow money during the going concern period (being for the period to 31 July 2026) and therefore have no issues.